emi420/Mootor/README.md

 # Bugs

-Please use github to report any bugs found.
+Please use GitHub Issues to report any bugs found.

 # License

-Mootor is is licensed under the terms of the GNU General Public License.
+Mootor is licensed under the terms of the GNU General Public License.